cxli233/SimpleTidy_GeneCoEx/README.md

 In this case we only used 5000 genes, so no problem.

 You can look at various adjusted p value cutoffs and the corresponding r value before proceeding.
-Let's say we just look at positively correlated genes
+Let's say we just look at positively correlated genes.

 ```{r}
 edge_table %>%